mufflyt/tyler/README.md

 ```

 ### Data: 'tyler::taxonomy'
+Physician Taxonomy Codes and the NPPES (National Plan and Provider Enumeration System) database are both essential components of the healthcare system in the United States.
+They play a crucial role in identifying and categorizing healthcare providers for various purposes, including billing, insurance, and regulatory compliance.
 This is a dataframe of NUCC taxonomy codes used in the NPPES data files.
+Each Taxonomy Code consists of a unique ten-character identifier that helps identify the type of healthcare provider and their area of expertise.
 Of note the OBGYN taxonomy codes are: Version 23.1 from 7/1/2023.  https://nucc.org/index.php/code-sets-mainmenu-41/provider-taxonomy-mainmenu-40/csv-mainmenu-57.
 For example:
 ```r
 obgyn_taxonomy <- tyler::taxonomy %>% filter(str_detect(`Classification`, fixed("GYN", ignore_case = TRUE))) %>% select (Code, Specialization)